-Fancy watching 'Hiroshima' on your TV, phone, or tablet?
-Finding a streaming service to buy, rent, download, or watch the Roger Spottiswoode-directed movie via subscription can be tricky, so we here at Moviefone want to do the work for you.
+Ready to press play on 'Hiroshima' on your favorite screen?
+Tracking down a streaming service to buy, rent, download, or view the Roger Spottiswoode-directed movie via subscription can be challenging, so we here at Moviefone want to do the heavy lifting.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Hiroshima' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Hiroshima' right now, here are some details about the drama flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Hiroshima' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Hiroshima' right now, here are some details about the drama flick.

-Released August 5th, 1995, 'Hiroshima' stars Wesley Addy, Kenneth Welsh, Tatsuo Matsumura, J. Winston Carroll The movie has a runtime of about 3 hr 10 min, and received a user score of 80 (out of 100) on TMDb, which put together reviews from 3 top users.
+Hiroshima starring Wesley Addy, Kenneth Welsh, Tatsuo Matsumura, J. Winston Carroll has a Not Rated rating, a runtime of about 3 hr 10 min, and a scheduled release date of August 5th, 1995.

-You probably already know what the movie's about, but just in case...
+Here’s what’s going on in this one...
 Here's the plot: "Hiroshima is a 1995 Japanese / Canadian film directed by Koreyoshi Kurahara and Roger Spottiswoode about the decision-making processes that led to the dropping of the atomic bombs by the United States on the Japanese cities of Hiroshima and Nagasaki toward the end of World War II.
 Except as actors, no Americans took part in the production.
 The three-hour film was made for television and evidently had no theatrical release, but is available on DVD for home viewing.
 A combination of dramatisation, historical footage, and eyewitness interviews, the film alternates between documentary footage and the dramatic recreations.
 Both the dramatisations and most of the original footage are presented as sepia-toned images, serving to blur the distinction between them.
 The languages are English and Japanese, with subtitles, and the actors are largely Canadian and Japanese." .

 'Hiroshima' Release Dates